LunaMoon99/Quiz-Application-2.0/README.md

 - Sulaiman Alam: Focused on the coding of the home page, signup page, and signin page.
 Also worked on the app.js page to enable the server running and the sharing of data.
 - Paulo Criollo: Focused on the game page of the application and coding the system that randomly retrieve questions from the OpenTrivia API and gets dynamically displayed to the user to answer.
 - Jenny Zheng: Focused implementing the server, ejs files, expressjs and mongodb.
 Refactored our previous quiz application code into a format that is able to use the aformentioned newly added features.
-- Anjiya Shrestha: Focused on the profile page of the application, and coding the parts like the welcome and making sure it works.
+- Anjiya Shrestha: Focused on the profile page of the application, and coding the welcoming user with username and showing past game scores.

 ## Next Steps